josdejong/mathjs/docs/index.md

 # Documentation

 [Math.js](http://mathjs.org) is an extensive math library for JavaScript and Node.js.
-It features a flexible expression parser and offers an integrated solution to work with numbers, big numbers, complex numbers, units, and matrices.
+It features a flexible expression parser, a large set of built-in functions and constants, and offers an integrated solution to work with different data types like numbers, big numbers, complex numbers, units, and matrices.
-Powerful and easy to use.

-This documentation of contains a getting started tutorial, an extensive overview describing math.js on a high level, and a reference describing all available functions, constants, and units in detail.
+Math.js can be used in the browser, in node.js and in any JavaScript engine.
+Installation and download instructions are available on the [Download page](http://mathjs.org/download.html) of the website.

 ## Getting Started